A Citizen Printer can only be used with an Android/iOS device and must be used over Bluetooth.

 - The label will print.

-- If your printer makes a whirring noise and shuts off, that's likely due to weak batteries.
-You will need to replace the batteries even if you're connected to an AC adapter.
+If your printer makes a whirring noise and shuts off, that's likely due to weak batteries.
+Replace the batteries even if you're connected to an AC adapter.

 - Peel the first two labels off the label roll but leave the label backing attached to the roll.

-- Roll it all back up and insert it into the printer and press the feed button.
+- Roll it all back up and insert it into the printer.

 - It will advance the two backing slots and one label, and then the problem should resolve.